ReAlign/fastpage/README.md

 $ input new page name (index): a/entry
 ```
 * this place will be as follows:
-    * when path2 already exist, `a` will be spell into the path, but will not change file name, the name of configuration shall prevail（the follow-up to optimize）
+    * when path2 already exist, `path a` will be spell into the path, but will not change file name, the name of configuration shall prevail（the follow-up to optimize）

 ## Configuration